Sil3ntStorm/factorio-integration-helper/README.md

 #### Parameters
 - **force**: The game force to advance the research for
 - chance: Percentage chance to actually advance the research.
 Defaults to `75`.
-- percentage: By what percentag to increase the research by.
+- percentage: By what percentage to increase the research by.
 Valid value range is -100 to 100.
   A value of 100 will finish the research instantly.
   Negative values will decrease the current research progress.
 Defaults to a `random value between 10 and 75`.
   Default value has a 5% chance to be negative.